EdenWise/hjcrc/hjcrc.md

 ![](images/eras-of-civilization_03_gold.svg)The Hebrews found a way to usually survive and likely thrive with the "Secret of Heaven" so they began to populate the area.
 The Bible describes these \[approaches/encounters\] as male \[routings/invasions\].
 Abram took the religion from Chaldea to Canaan (modern-area Israel).

-Eventually with Moses it ends up in Egypt (the name of the location is just hebrew code) where it fails.
+Eventually with Moses it ends up in Egypt (the name of the location is just Hebrew code) where it fails.
 The people of Egypt deny Moses his flood and Moses has to force his way out of Egypt.
 While they are stranded in the desert a female affectation begins.
 When Moses is on the mountain the golden calf appears and people appear to like it.
 Egypt has affected their religion and Moses (the Hebrews) react badly to it.
 Basically put: only males can be gods.
 So the Hebrews do what they always have done when in trouble: divine and get higher.
 By Moses bringing the 10 commandments down the mountain he is redefining the *Hebrew* definition to now be the *Jews*.
 The female leaders failed to recognize the separation even to this day.

 ## Second Heaven Creation (Getting "Saved"): A Female-Ruled, Ignorance-is-Bliss, Exclusion (conservative, more desperate)